UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 Since ``git`` is a *distributed* versioning system, there is no **central** repository that serves as the one to rule them all.
 This simply means that all repositories should look the same.

-However, to keep things sane, there is generally one repository chosen that users check with for changes, for us this is GitHub.
+However, to keep things sane, there is generally one "central" repository chosen that users check with for changes, for us this is GitHub.

 Working with Remotes